cwebbles/RomanNumerals/README.md

 Here is my solution to the Roman Numerals challenge!

-I spent all the time I could on it, I took the whole 4 hours.
+I spent 4 hours coding.

 I have the working converter from decimals to numerals and numerals to decimals.